screetsec/TheFatRat/README.md

 ##  :heavy_exclamation_mark: READ
 - if prog.c file to large when create backdoor with powerfull.sh , you can use prog.c.backup and create another backup when you running option 2

+##  :Update Fatrat
+- To update fatrat go to your TheFatRat folder and execute :
+- git pull && chmod +x setup.sh && ./setup.sh

+* To Update from 1.9.3 Version and up , execute on your fatrat folder :
+- ./update
+- chmod +x setup.sh &&./setup.sh

 ## Tutorial ?